5 Software Overview

 Grid Positions

-To create a grid, go to the Move Robot area, go to the space (square icon) and select Grid Position List.
+To create a grid, go to the Move Robot area, go to the Space (square icon), select the Plus icon, and then select Grid Position List.

 Grid Name